 Montana OPD's IT services have historically been desktop and network support.
 They plan to pivot that to full system administrator application support and agency platform management, including DevOps.

 "We're also looking forward to working with HIKE2 for some strategic planning.
-We don't really have access to that elsewhere, and we expect it to be game-changing," Schandelson says.
+We don't really have access to that elsewhere and we expect it to be game changing," Brett says.
 “While we can’t do much in the short term in terms of getting more resources, we can prepare for strategic planning, which will lead to better support and appropriations in the future.”

-Public defense agencies are generally under-resourced, and the justice system specifically: it's courts, it's prosecutors, it's the police, but everybody has the same kinds of issues.
-Using technology like AdvoLogix to address some of those issues has to be the answer in 2022 and beyond.
+"We really believe in the need for greater and better technology in public defense.
+All public defense agencies are under-resourced, and the justice system specifically: it's courts, it's prosecutors, it's the police, but everybody has the same kinds of issues.
+And using technology like AdvoLogix to address some of those issues has to be the answer in 2022 and beyond."